lventosa/code-math-undergrad-thesis/README.md

-code-math-dissertation
+Reinforcement Learning for Computer-assisted Proofs.
+Searching Counterexamples to Graph Theory Conjectures
 ==============================

-Code for my Mathematics degree dissertation
+This repository contains the code for my Mathematics degree dissertation, developed Sep 2022 - Jan 2023.